 - In either case, you can tap Sharing via Link to adjust the duration of the link or hit Stop to end sharing.

-What others will see when sharing your location
+What others will see

 Google Maps location sharing is precise, but it won’t share absolutely everything.
 Others will get a notification that you’re sharing.
 They’ll see a map pin approximating your location, and can check your device’s battery charge in case they suddenly lose your position.
 When they tap the sharing status, they’ll see some address information such as your city and ZIP or postal code.